Skip to main content

 SRE vs DevOps: Which Productivity Approach is Better?

-Dynatrace, the software intelligence platform, revealed that 88 percent of SREs respondents expressed their opinion that they know an in-depth understanding of the strategic importance of their role right now than it was three years ago.
-99 percent of SREs respondents said they encountered challenges when creating and designing SLOs to evaluate service levels for infrastructure and applications.
-85 % of SREs respondents said they need to run the same observability platform from development to operations and security by 2025.
+According to Dynatrace, a leading software intelligence platform, 88 percent of SRE respondents believe they have a deeper understanding of the strategic importance of their role now than they did three years ago.
+However, 99 percent of these respondents also reported facing challenges when creating and designing SLOs to evaluate service levels for infrastructure and applications.
+Despite these challenges, the benefits of SRE are undeniable.
+Improved system reliability and reduced downtime are among the key advantages.
+Looking ahead, 85 percent of SRE respondents anticipate the need to run the same observability platform from development to operations and security by 2025.
+This could pose a challenge, but it also promises consistency and efficiency.

-Another survey conducted by Transposit firm on National DevOps day stated that two-thirds of respondents (63 percent) had noticed a rapid growth in service incidents after affecting their clients during the last 14 months.
-Furthermore, coming to the DevOps workflow, over half of respondents (58 percent) said that downtime for their company could be up to USD 4,99,999 per hour on average, with 40 % informed that the cost increased in the previous year.
+Another survey conducted by Transposit firm on National DevOps Day stated that two-thirds of respondents (63 percent) had noticed a rapid growth in service incidents after affecting their clients during the last 14 months.
+Furthermore, in the DevOps workflow, over half of respondents (58 percent) said that downtime for their company could be up to USD 4,99,999 per hour on average, with 40 % informed that the cost increased in the previous year.

 Consult our DevSecOps Expert